 You may have noticed that mushroom stroganoff is one of my favourite ever meals.
-I’ve shared it here not once, not twice, but 3 times, in various forms – once as a super quick 15 minute version, once in the slow cooker, and once as a pie!
-It’s so easy to make – just a few simple ingredients make such a flavourful dish.
+I've shared it here not once, not twice, but 3 times, in various forms - once as a super quick 15 minute stroganoff, one slow cooker stroganoff, and even a stroganoff pie!
+It's so easy to make - just a few simple ingredients make such a flavourful dish.

 But I've still not quite had strogenough (...no?), so this time I've reimagined it as a mushroom stroganoff soup!

 It might seem like a strange time of year to be sharing a soup recipe (I hate to be ungrateful, but will this hot weather ever just go away?!), but this mushroom stroganoff soup actually makes an amazing summery meal.
 It's creamy, but isn't super thick, so it still feels light enough to enjoy in the heat - and with plenty of garlicky mushrooms and some little pasta shapes, it's filling without being heavy.
 The perfect in-between!